- Title IX Policies & Non-Discrimination Statement

 h.
 The investigation shall be completed promptly.
 Typically, investigations are completed within 21 business days of receiving a complaint, if practicable.
 The Responsible Employee may extend this time frame at his/her discretion for good cause.

 D. If the Responsible Employee determines that discrimination or harassment occurred, he/she shall, in consultation with the Head of School:

 a.
 Determine what remedial action, if any, is needed to end the discrimination or harassment, remedy its effects, and prevent recurrence;

 b.
 Determine what disciplinary action should be taken against respondent, if any; and

 c.
 Inform both the respondent and the complainant in writing of the results of the investigation and its resolution (in accordance with applicable state and federal privacy laws).

 E. If the complainant and/or respondent is dissatisfied with the resolution, an appeal may be made in writing to the Head of School within 10 business days after receiving notice of the resolution.
 The Head of School shall review the investigation report and may conduct further investigation if deemed appropriate.
 The Head of School’s decision shall be provided in writing to the parties within 10 business days, if practicable.
 The appeal decision shall be final.

 Adoption date: 8/14/20

 Crane Country Day School admits students of any race, color, religion, or national and ethnic origin to all rights, privileges, programs, and activities generally accorded or made available to students at the school.
-It does not discriminate on the basis of race, color, national or ethnic origin, sexual orientation, or religion in the administration of its educational programs, admission and tuition assistance policies, and athletic or other school-administered programs.
+It does not discriminate on the basis of race, color, national or ethnic origin, sexual orientation, gender identity, or religion in the administration of its educational programs, admission and tuition assistance policies, and athletic or other school-administered programs.

 This policy is in accordance with California law AB 500.